Qytera-Gmbh/Qytera-Gmbh.github.io/projects/qtaf/docs/sections/dive/Overview_Annotations.md

 # QTAF Annotations

-In this article we show you which annotations QTAF provides.
+This article shows which annotations QTAF provides.
+Furthermore all annotation privided by TestNG are supported.

+---

+## QTAF Annotations

+QTAF makes it possible to quickly and easily name or describe test cases and more directly in the code by using the annotations provided.
+This information allows for more detailed log files and reports.
+In addition, some QTAF plug-ins also offer further annotations.

-## Test cases
+## General

+### @Step

+The annotation `@Step` is used for methods that represent a test step.

+This annotation has the following attributes :

+* `name`: Name of the step

+* `description` : Description of the step

+These attributes are used when generating log files and reports.

 ### @TestFeature

-The annotation `@TestFeature` is used to annotate classes that contain test cases. `@TestFeature` expects the attributes `name` and `description`.
-This annotation is used to describe the test cases defined in the class.
+The annotation `@TestFeature` is used to annotate classes that contain test cases.

+This annotation expects the following attributes:

+* `name`: Name of the test feature

+* `description`: Desctiption of the test feature

+These attributes are used when generating log files and reports.

+The following annotation can be used to describe a test feature and associated test cases in a class:
 ```java
 import de.qytera.qtaf.core.config.annotations.TestFeature;
 import org.testng.annotations.Test;